Collective modes and terahertz near-field response of superconductors: Bardasis-Schrieffer mode

-The BSM couples to near field more strongly than the Higgs mode due to the absence of the $\Delta/E_F$ factor in the coupling constant $\kappa_{BS}$.
-Solving the pole equation, \equa{eqn:dielectric}, one obtains the frequency splitting at the anti-crossing between BS and plasmon
+The BaSh mode couples to near field more strongly than the Higgs mode due to the absence of the $\Delta/E_F$ factor in the coupling constant $\kappa_{\text{BaSh}}$.
+Solving the pole equation, \equa{eqn:dielectric}, one obtains the frequency splitting at the anti-crossing between BaSh and plasmon

 which scales linearly with the momentum at the anti-crossing.